thomd/icon-love/README.markdown

-## Koguma
+## Icon Love

-I love Icons!
+> **I love Icons!**

-Koguma is a small site for collecting icons.
+Icon Love is a small site for collecting icons.
+Primarily Favicons!

 ### Usage

 Use the bookmarklet for posting favicons or all sort of icons you like.
-Koguma display the icons with a base64 data-URL.
+Icons are displayed with base64 encoded data-URLs.

 ### Copying